Skip to main content

 Environmentally friendly

 Tankless water heaters are more efficient than storage setups, meaning they use less fuel to heat the same amount of water.
-While traditional storage tank options have efficiencies between 40 percent and 60 percent, efficiencies of tankless heaters can range between 80 percent and 99 percent.
+While traditional storage tank options have efficiencies between 40 percent and 60 percent, the efficiencies of tankless heaters can range between 80 percent and 99 percent.
 This means tankless systems can convert one unit of fuel to almost one whole unit of heat.
-Lowering your fuel usage helps reduce your environmental footprint, making tankless hot water heaters a more environmentally-friendly water heating option.
+Lowering your fuel usage helps reduce your environmental footprint, making tankless water heaters a more environmentally-friendly water heating option.

 Here are some disadvantages of installing a tankless water heater to keep in mind as you’re evaluating your heating and cooling options: